needle-mirror/com.unity.xr.meta-openxr/Documentation~/install.md

 Unity OpenXR: Meta is an official Unity package available from the [Package Manager](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui.html).
 To understand how to install a package via the Package Manager, refer to [Install a UPM package from a registry](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui-install.html).

-> [!NOTE]
-> If your project targets the Meta Quest build platform, Unity automatically installs this package for you.
-To learn how to select the build platform, refer to [Add the Meta Quest build platform](xref:meta-openxr-project-settings#build-platform).

 ## Dependencies

 To use Unity OpenXR: Meta 2.2, your project must meet the following requirements: